beratungscontor/PCS-BW-Icons/README.md

 | -------------
 | ![Github_picture_pcs_icons](https://user-images.githubusercontent.com/117898322/214814243-7f638b45-7106-4af1-8961-1f32d0487f10.png)

-You can consume the library in different ways.
-Either you can use the online templates or even offline

 ## How to Install and Run the Project
 The first step is to consider whether to use the templates in the Draw.io desktop-application with local and manual data integration of the icon libraries, or online within the web-application and integrated lib.
 The former variant allows the libraries to be customized according to the user's own preferences.